ashleyvsch/ashleyvsch.github.io/_pages/research.md

 - Automating macrophage activation scoring, reducing subjectivity and manual effort compared to traditional histological methods.
 - Applying the method to study the effects of acetylcholine inhibition on pulmonary inflammation, showing that ACh depletion led to increased inflammation and impaired tissue repair.

 This approach highlights the power of computational image analysis in immunology and disease pathology, enabling precise, reproducible quantification of biological processes.
+This work is currently published and can be found [here](https://www.tandfonline.com/doi/full/10.2147/ITT.S279228).
 {: .text-justify}